IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: IM-META Method

 \subsection{Seed Set Selection}

-We now turn to stating the SSP, which can be viewed as a generalization of the greedy IM algorithm \cite{IMorigin}.
-As described in Algorithm 2, the function \textsf{ModifiedGreedy} gradually adds one node maximizing the so-called ``marginal expected spread'' (see \cite{IMorigin}) to the seed set $S$, under the constraint that seed nodes can only be selected from the set of explored nodes, $\mathcal{V}_T$ in the graph $G_\text{gen-prun}^{(T)}$ (see lines 4 and 6).
-We note that the expected influence spread $\hat{\sigma}(\cdot)$ in line 5 can be approximated via many approaches such as Monte-Carlo simulations, lazy update \cite{celf}, or reverse reachable sets \cite{IMM}.
+We now turn to stating the SSP, which can be viewed as a generalization of the greedy IM algorithm \cite{IMorigin} and is described in Algorithm 2.
+First, the seed set $S$ is empty (see line 2).
+Then, we gradually find and add one node maximizing the so-called ``marginal expected spread'' to $S$, under the constraint that seed nodes can only be selected from the set of explored nodes, $\mathcal{V}_T$ in the graph $G_\text{gen-prun}^{(T)}$ (see lines 3--6).
+For each candidate node $s_v$, we compute the marginal expected spread $\hat{\sigma}(S \cup \{v\})$ based on $G^{(T)}_\text{gen-prun}$ (see line 5).
+We note that $\hat{\sigma}(\cdot)$ can be approximated via many approaches such as Monte-Carlo simulations, lazy update \cite{celf}, or reverse reachable sets \cite{IMM}.
+The node $s_v$ is added to $S$ if its corresponding $\hat{\sigma}(\cdot)$ is the largest (see line 6).